manassaloi/manassaloi.github.io/_posts/2020-01-17-twitter-rules.markdown

  - If I feel like I had posted something earlier which will be interesting for people who did not manage to read it the first time, I post the same tweet again
  - But then again let's accept that it is harder to retweet your tweets when they go away in a week.
 Another argument for deleting your tweets ;)

+- Don't respond to Twitter replies unless there is something valuable to add

+- You have free right to post snarky replies if you are in a bad mood though and someone had replied to your tweet with something stupid or unhelpful like 'Disagree'

+- If you disagree with these rules, just know that these are mine and not yours.
+I probably don't care about your opinion anyway

  If you still want to follow me on Twitter after reading this post, go here: [@manas_saloi](http://twitter.com/manas_saloi)